-We employ full-time staff located globally to oversee compliance and advise on, and monitor branded products suppliers' sustainability programs.
-To supplement our own monitoring efforts, we use third-party monitors to conduct regular assessments of every factory, key fabric mills and our product licensee suppliers.
+We employ full-time staff located globally to oversee compliance, advise on and monitor branded products suppliers' sustainability programs.
+To supplement our own monitoring efforts, we use third-party monitors to conduct regular assessments of every factory, nominated fabric mills and our product licensee suppliers.
 All third-party monitors understand the scope of our labour, environment, and health and safety standards and know the local languages, laws, culture and business context of each country in which they operate.
-All third-party monitors must be individually approved by LS&Co. to conduct SCoC assessments in factories.
-In accordance with our supplier arrangements, these monitors apply the standards of either the local law, or the SCoC , whichever are stricter.
+All third-party audit firms must be individually approved by LS&Co. to conduct SCoC assessments in factories.
+In accordance with our supplier arrangements, these firms apply the standards of either the local law, or the SCoC, whichever are stricter should the requirements differ.